Outreach and Communications Manager

 Note: Oceana requires all employees to provide proof of vaccination against Covid.
 Accommodation for new hires who have disabilities that make the vaccine medically inadvisable or those who have a sincere religious belief that the vaccine is impermissible may contact firstname.lastname@example.org.
 Accommodation will be provided only as required by applicable law.

-As of June 1, 2022, Oceana’s US offices have operated on a hybrid schedule.
-This schedule is mandatory and staff are required to work from their assigned office on Tuesday, Wednesday, and Thursday.
+Oceana’s US offices have operated on a hybrid schedule and staff have been required to work from their assigned office on Tuesday, Wednesday, and Thursday.
 With agreement between the employee and their supervisor, the employee may work from home Monday and Friday.
+Oceana continually evaluates safety protocols and updates our practices on an ongoing basis based on the CDC community level color coding system of green, yellow and red.